kora-projects/kora-docs/mkdocs/docs/v2/en/guides/dependency-injection.md

 Application shutdown
 ```

 **Key Concept**: `@Nullable` in Java and nullable types in Kotlin let a component keep working even when an optional dependency is absent.
+A missing required dependency is a compile-time error; a
+missing optional one silently resolves to `null`, so keep the null branch meaningful.

 ---